 More details can be found in our Fishing Policy

 Rats & Water Voles

-Water voles have been well recorded in the past but not in recent years.
+Water voles have been well recorded in the past, and are present in Brook Meadow, but have not been seen by the Pond in recent years.

 Sadly the most flourishing mammal has been the rat, possibly encouraged by well-meaning but over-generous feeders of bread to the ducks and swans.